-Subject: Music Year group: Year 1 Topic: Spring 2 Combining Pulse, Rhythm and Pitch How Does Music Help us to understand our Neighbours?
-Initiation & activation activities: e . ildren sing songs, make music and dance, and experiment with represent their own ideas, thoughts and feelings through design ance, role play and stories.
-Vocabulary: Listening Centre- listening calendar choose some Music to listen and respond to Think about the overarching question for the whole Unit - Note some of children's initial answers to the question.
-Intent - Programme of Study The Model Music Curriculum supports pupils to Build their musical knowledge Develop their musicianship through these areas of Music: Singing Listening Composing Performing / instrumental performance Implementation Denotes greater depth learning opportunities Children can Demonstrate an understanding and appropriate use of musical language (including basic musical elements), from both prior and new learning.
+Subject: Music Year group: Year 1 Topic: Summer 1 Having Fun with Improvisation What Songs Can we Sing to Help us Through the Day?
+Initiation & activation activities: Prior knowledge required: Children sing songs, make music and dance, and experiment with ways of changing them.
+They represent their own ideas, thoughts and feelings through design and technology, art, music, dance, role play and stories.
+Vocabulary: pulse beat steady beat rhythm pitch melody high low tempo slow fast dynamics loud quiet timbre texture structure verse chorus improvise improvisation compose composing composition performance audience Listening Centre- listening calendar choose some Music to listen and respond to Think about the overarching question for the whole Unit - Note some of children's initial answers to the question.
+Intent - Programme of Study The Model Music Curriculum supports pupils to • Build their musical knowledge • Develop their musicianship through these areas of Music: Singing Listening Composing Performing / instrumental performance Implementation Denotes greater depth learning opportunities Children can Demonstrate an understanding and appropriate use of musical language (including basic musical elements), from both prior and new learning.
 Demonstrate a basic understanding of how feelings can connect with / relate to music.
 Demonstrate some basic understanding of musical style Listen and Respond Finding and keeping a steady beat.
 Inventing different actions to move in time with the music.
 Moving, dancing and responding with their bodies in any way they can.
 Describing their thoughts and feelings when hearing the music.

-• Describing what they see in their individual imaginations when listening to the piece of music.

-- Talking about why they like or don't like the music. - Identifying some of the instruments they can hear. - Identifying a fast or slow tempo. - Identifying loud and quiet sounds as an introduction to understanding dynamics. - Beginning to understand where the music fits in the world. - Beginning to understand the concept of there being different styles of music. - Discussing the style of the music.

-• Discussing together what the song or piece of music might be about.

-• Talking about any other music they have heard that is similar.
+- Describing what they see in their individual imaginations when listening to the piece of music. - Talking about why they like or don't like the music. - Identifying some of the instruments they can hear. - Identifying a fast or slow tempo. - Identifying loud and quiet sounds as an introduction to understanding dynamics. - Beginning to understand where the music fits in the world. - Beginning to understand the concept of there being different styles of music. - Discussing the style of the music. - Discussing together what the song or piece of music might be about. - Talking about any other music they have heard that is similar.